gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 and run `sudo gitlab-ctl reconfigure`.

+#### 0. Updating Omnibus from versions prior to 7.13

+If you are updating from older versions you should first update to 7.14 and then to 8.0.
+Otherwise it's pretty likely that you will encounter problems described in the [Troubleshooting](#troubleshooting).

 #### 1. Verify that backups work

 Make sure that the backup script on both servers can connect to the database.